JimmXinu/FanFicFare/README.md

 ```
 - _As of late November 2019, the web service version is shutdown.
 See the [Wiki Home](https://github.com/JimmXinu/FanFicFare/wiki#web-service-version) page for details._

+### Test Versions

+FanFicFare is released roughly every month, but new test versions are posted more frequently as changes are made.

+Test versions are available at:

+- The [test plugin] is posted at MobileRead.
+- The test version of CLI for pip install is uploaded to the testpypi repository and can be installed with:

+> `pip install --extra-index-url https://testpypi.python.org/pypi --upgrade FanFicFare`

 ### Other Releases

 Other versions may be available depending on your OS.
 I(JimmXinu) don't directly support these: